jiwonjulietyoon/Python_Notes/Python/OOP.md

     - instances have access to all parent class variables
   - when called within the `__init__` method, use `Person.population`
 - c.f) **Instance Variables**: data specific to each individual instance

   - can be accessed via `instancename.instancevar`

+  - Instance variables don't necessarily have to be defined within the class definition.
+New instance variables may be created anytime.
+In the above example, running the following code _after_ running the above class definition will add the 'nationality' variable to instance 'jiwon'.
+(Likewise for instance methods.)

+    ```python
+    jiwon.nationality = "Korean"
+    print(jiwon.nationality)      # -> Korean
+    ```

 ##### Static Method and Class Method